indimail/indimail-virtualdomains/.github/README-indimail.md

 * You don't need indimail entries in /etc/group or /etc/passwd. indimail-mini runs with the same privileges as the user sending mail; it doesn't have any of its own files.
 * You don't need to start anything from your boot scripts. indimail-mini doesn't have a queue, so it doesn't need a long-running queue manager.

-Installation and setup is trivial if you use the RPM package.
+Installation and setup is trivial if you use the RPM package (See the chapter [Installing Indimail using DNF/YUM/APT Repository](## Installing Indimail using DNF/YUM/APT Repository)).

 ```
-$ sudo rpm -ivh indimail-mini
+$ sudo dnf install indimail-mini
 ```

 If you are doing a source installation then you need to manually copy few binaries and few shared librareis.
 Here's what you do need if you want to setup QMQP on the client.